✦ Scandinavian-inspired design, curated for modern living

 Cons:

-• The drain hose is only 3.28 ft long, which may limit placement options.
+• The included hose may limit placement

 Pros: